 - Turn left onto Grove Road just upon entering Easton

-- The reserve entrance is down the quarry track (beware of lorries), about 1/4 km along the Grove, on south side
+- The reserve entrance is down the quarry track (beware of lorries), about 1/4 km along the Grove, on the south side

 - There is car parking at Grid ref: SY695723 next to the reserve entrance